TabithaChelagat/Market_Research_Analysis/README.md

 ![image](https://github.com/user-attachments/assets/dff3e34c-2eee-4e75-a7f2-5c00a3b61ef7)

 When creating a pivot table, I need these columns to display the specific issues selected by respondents.
-For instance, if a respondent chose "Over 50 years", I want to display all instances as "Over 50 years" and not as "SELECTED".
+For instance, if a respondent chose "Over 50 years", I want to display "Over 50 years" and not "INCLUDED".
 To achieve this, I used ```CTRL+H``` to find and replace all occurrences of "INCLUDED" with the column names, and "NOT_INCLUDED" with blanks.

 ![image](https://github.com/user-attachments/assets/349a1e42-2cd6-42d2-8665-f551e13cf727)